Traces in monoidal derivators, and homotopy colimits: The external trace and homotopy colimits

 This is clear for the left half of the diagram while the right half may be decomposed as follows:

 Everything except possibly \numbercircled{1} clearly commutes; and \numbercircled{1} does so by the internal hom property in section~\ref{sec:ehom}. \end{proof}

 From now on we take the assumptions of Proposition~\ref{pro:main} to be satisfied.
-First we prove: \begin{lem} $p_{I\#}A$ is dualizable. \end{lem} \begin{proof} We are given an object $B$ in $\D(\pt)$ and we need to show that the top arrow in the following diagram is invertible:
+First we prove: \begin{lem} $p_{I!}A$ is dualizable. \end{lem} \begin{proof} We are given an object $B$ in $\D(\pt)$ and we need to show that the top arrow in the following diagram is invertible:

 The two arrows labeled $\overline{\Psi}$ are invertible by the previous lemma, as is the vertical arrow on the bottom left by hypothesis~\labelcref{hyp:p_Iop}.
-Given $i\in I_{0}$, the fiber over $i$ of the map $\Xi:\ehm{A}{\one}\boxtimes B\to \ehm{A}{\one\boxtimes B}$ corresponds to the map $[i^{*}A,\one]\otimes B\to [i^{*}A,\one\otimes B]$ by the external product and normalization properties in section~\ref{sec:ehom}.
-The latter map is invertible since $A$ is fiberwise dualizable hence also the bottom horizontal arrow in the diagram is invertible (by~\ref{der:conservative}).
+Given $i\in I_{0}$, the fiber over $i$ of the morphism $\Xi:\ehm{A}{\one}\boxtimes B\to \ehm{A}{\one\boxtimes B}$ corresponds to the morphism $[i^{*}A,\one]\otimes B\to [i^{*}A,\one\otimes B]$ by the external product and normalization properties in section~\ref{sec:ehom}.
+The latter morphism is invertible since $A$ is fiberwise dualizable hence also the bottom horizontal arrow in the diagram is invertible (by~\ref{der:conservative}).
 It now suffices to prove its commutativity which we leave as an easy exercise. \end{proof}

-To prove commutativity of the diagram~(\ref{eq:main_diagram}) with $g=\mathrm{Tr}(f)$ and the top horizontal arrow replaced by $\mathrm{Tr}(p_{I\#}f)$ we decompose $\mathrm{Tr}(f)$ into coevaluation, the morphism induced by $f$ and evaluation, and similarly for $\mathrm{Tr}(p_{I\#}f)$.
+To prove commutativity of the diagram~(\ref{eq:main_diagram}) with $g=\mathrm{Tr}(f)$ and the top horizontal arrow replaced by $\mathrm{Tr}(p_{I!}f)$ we decompose $\mathrm{Tr}(f)$ into coevaluation, the morphism induced by $f$ and evaluation, and similarly for $\mathrm{Tr}(p_{I!}f)$.
 Schematically:

 The vertical morphisms in the middle will be described below but we can already say here that they will be easily seen to make the square in the middle commute.
 Now the fact that we have isomorphisms

 allows us to neglect the twisting: \begin{lem} We may assume $S=T=\one$. \end{lem} \begin{proof} Consider the following diagram: